x11joe/Example_Security_Scan/README.md

-# Example_Security_Scan
+# Example Security Scan

-This is a demo project demonstrating the use of Spring Boot Java Framework for the backend while using Docker to handle the environment and a simple REACT design for the frontend.
+This is a demo project demonstrating the use of the following:

+* Spring Boot Java Framework for the backend
+* React for the frontend
+* Docker for the enviroment

+If there are any questions please direct them to my email: astrahanjoe@gmail.com.
+I'm currently looking for full time work as a software engineer in the security field.